jtv/libpqxx/include/pqxx/doc/performance.md

 * @ref streams.
 Use these as a faster way to transfer data between your code and the database.
+* `std::string_view` and `pqxx::zview`.
+In places where traditional C++ worked with `std::string`, see whether `std::string_view` or `pqxx::zview` will
+    do.
+Of course that means that you'll have to look at the data's lifetime more carefully, but it'll save the computer a lot of copying.
 * @ref prepared.
 These can be executed many times without the server parsing and planning them each and every time.
 They also save you having to escape string parameters.
-* pqxx::pipeline lets you send queries to the database in batch, and continue other processing while they are executing.
+* `pqxx::pipeline` lets you send queries to the database in batches, and continue other processing while they are executing.
+* `pqxx::connecting` lets you start setting up a database connection, but without blocking the thread.

 As always of course, don't risk the quality of your code for optimizations that you don't need!